ZeroiQsaksham/M.L-Project-/README.md

 ## Overview

-This project applies machine learning techniques to solve a [briefly describe the problem here, e.g., "classification of images", "regression analysis on stock prices", etc.].
-It leverages various libraries and algorithms to achieve optimal performance and accuracy.
+This project applies machine learning techniques to solve [briefly describe the problem here, e.g., "classification of images", "regression analysis on stock prices", etc.].
+The implementation is done using Python, leveraging popular ML libraries.

 ## Project Structure

-- **`ML_Project.ipynb`**: Jupyter notebook containing the complete workflow for data preprocessing, model training, and evaluation.
+- **`ML_Project.py`**: Main Python script containing the workflow for data preprocessing, model training, and evaluation.
-- **`data/`**: Directory where the dataset is stored (make sure you have proper references if you’re sharing the dataset).
+- **`data/`**: Directory where the dataset is stored (ensure proper references if you’re sharing the dataset).
 - **`models/`**: Directory to store the trained models.
 - **`results/`**: Directory containing results such as evaluation metrics, graphs, and predictions.
 - **`scripts/`**: Additional Python scripts for data handling, model training, etc.

 ## Requirements

-To run this project, you'll need the following libraries:
+To run this project, you will need the following Python libraries:

 - Python 3.x
-- Jupyter Notebook
 - NumPy
 - Pandas
 - Scikit-learn